 90 Percent Better

-With her daughter’s new celiac diagnosis, Tara realized she had to eliminate gluten completely from their kitchen – a major shift after making 12 loaves of sourdough bread a week to feed their large family.
+With her daughter’s new celiac disease diagnosis, Tara realized she had to eliminate gluten completely from their kitchen – a major shift after making 12 loaves of sourdough bread a week to feed their large family.

 “Even though we had moved on to only organic, freshly milled, sourdoughed wheat, as soon as we removed gluten, the behavior dramatically improved.
 She was 90 percent better,” Tara says.